Graduate Certificate in Nonprofit Management

-Strategic Planning for Public and Nonprofit Organizations – MGT-651617 (3 credits)
+MGMT 6160 Strategic Planning for Public and Nonprofit Organizations (3 Credits)

 Strategic planning and management are increasingly essential in a world of rapid change and complexity, relentless competition for funding and increasing demands for accountability.
 In Strategic Planning for Public and Nonprofit Organizations, students explore the process by which organizations gain competitive advantage and optimal long-term performance in such an environment.
 This process is rooted in the organization's mission and values, is dynamic and changes with changing circumstances, integrates plans and actions and leverages strengths and resources to take advantage of the organization's opportunities.

 MGMT 7055 Strategic Marketing for Nonprofit Organizations (3 Credits)

 Students will examine marketing issues in the larger context of the strategic-planning process and apply marketing principles to a variety of situations relevant to nonprofit and government agencies.
 Students will consider ethical issues of strategic value and social responsibilities of marketing professionals.

 Admission and Advisement

 Admission to the certificate program requires the applicant to submit an official transcript of his or her bachelor’s degree along with a completed application.
 Advising will be provided by the certificate program coordinator, Dr. Joseph Angiello.